planq-network/planq-oracle/README.md

 ## Deployment

-Docker images are pushed to a public container [registry](https://console.cloud.google.com/artifacts/docker/celo-testnet-production/us-west1/celo-oracle/celo-oracle) upon every release.
-The latest price sources and data aggregation parameters can be found as helm charts in the celo [monorepo](https://github.com/celo-org/celo-monorepo/tree/master/packages/helm-charts/oracle).
+Docker images are pushed to a public container [registry](https://console.cloud.google.com/artifacts/docker/planq-testnet-production/us-west1/planq-oracle/planq-oracle) upon every release.
+The latest price sources and data aggregation parameters can be found as helm charts in the planq [monorepo](https://github.com/planq-network/planq-monorepo/tree/master/packages/helm-charts/oracle).

-The recommended configuration at the moment is [6787997](https://github.com/celo-org/celo-monorepo/commit/6787997a0b1f4a20cd1e4083e70bcd7db497c93e).
+The recommended configuration at the moment is [6787997](https://github.com/planq-network/planq-monorepo/commit/6787997a0b1f4a20cd1e4083e70bcd7db497c93e).

 ## Component Overview